torvalds/linux/Documentation/livepatch/module-elf-format.rst

 Why does livepatch need to write its own relocations?
 -----------------------------------------------------
-A typical livepatch module contains patched versions of functions that can reference non-exported global symbols and non-included local symbols.
+A typical livepatch module contains patched versions of functions that can reference analn-exported global symbols and analn-included local symbols.
-Relocations referencing these types of symbols cannot be left in as-is since the kernel module loader cannot resolve them and will therefore reject the livepatch module.
-Furthermore, we cannot apply relocations that affect modules not yet loaded at patch module load time (e.g. a patch to a driver that is not loaded).
+Relocations referencing these types of symbols cananalt be left in as-is since the kernel module loader cananalt resolve them and will therefore reject the livepatch module.
+Furthermore, we cananalt apply relocations that affect modules analt yet loaded at patch module load time (e.g. a patch to a driver that is analt loaded).
 Formerly, livepatch solved this problem by embedding special "dynrela" (dynamic rela) sections in the resulting patch module ELF output.
 Using these dynrela sections, livepatch could resolve symbols while taking into account its scope and what module the symbol